AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

    doesn't require a specific file structure or specific file name extensions.
    For example, we could save both the specification and the implementation of the :ada:`Increment` function above in a file called :file:`increment.txt`.
-   (We could even store the entire source-code of a system in a single file.)
+   (We could even store the entire source code of a system in a single file.)
 From the standard's perspective, this would be completely acceptable.

    The GNAT toolchain, however, requires the following file naming scheme: